gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 Rust and ruin.
 Why do humans always make things so complicated?
 "It depends who it is."

 She twisted her sleeves in her hands.
-"There's this boy..."
+"There's this boy…"

 I shook my head.
 "No.  She was very specific about that.
 Ishad's boy stays here."